 I hope this tip was helpful for you and will save you time when you have to look for a post or a page on your dashboard.

-I would love to hear about how I can help your business website.
-I have specialized in using the DIVI theme from Elegant Themes since the past five years.
-If you would like to see the projects that I have completed as a DIVI Designer, please do have a look at my portfolio.
-Please contact me and I will get back to you immediately.
+I would love to hear about how I can help you with your business website.
+I have a Masters in Computer Science from Pace University, New York.
+Having worked in the software industry for many years, I am now freelancing and have specialized in using the DIVI theme from Elegant Themes, since the past five years.
+Do have a look at my portfolio to view my other completed projects.
+Feel free to contact me and I will get back to you immediately.